• Home

 • Transfer mixture to the pastry bag.
 The batter will probably be a little runny and ooze out of the tip a bit, so I suggest standing the bag in a glass while you pour the batter into it.

 • Carefully pipe 1 inch rounds onto the prepared baking sheets.
+After piping, gently tap the tray against the counter to bring air bubbles to the top.
 Allow the piped rounds to rest for about 45 minutes.
-The will lose their sheen and be a little more matte.
+They will lose their sheen and be a little more matte.

 • Preheat oven to 375′F.